mbrt/keygen-post/post.md

 }
 ```

-If we run it with KLEE we get these warnings:
+If we run it with KLEE we get this error:

 ```
 $ clang -emit-llvm -g -o atoi.ll -c atoi.c